wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/LLM Prompts/Untitled.md

 Mechanics: Alternate between or enhance bursts/sustain

 COLD
 Aesthetics: Levelheaded, methodical control.
-Dispassionate patience leads to precision, which leads to efficient responses, which leads to limiting enemy influence
+Dispassionate patience leads to accurate foresight, which leads to precise responses, which leads to accumulated advantage
 Mechanics: Enemies lose ACT/SPD or delay their abilities, precise nullification

 ORDER